-4. Data
+4 Data

 The main data set of the paper combines monthly US port samples of containerized trade and associated container traffic flows, both for empty and loaded units.
+Auxiliary tariff and wage data are used for the calibration of exogenous parameters throughout the counterfactual analyses of this study.